-In “The Pandorica Opens”, danger advances on the Doctor and his friends from two different fronts, which they’re completely unprepared for.
-One of the biggest recurring themes in the Matt Smith era is perception: how different something can seem when you look at it from a different point of view.
-The legend surrounding the star whale in “The Beast Below” was an excellent example, earlier this season.
-In the Series 5 finale, we get some insight into how the rest of the universe might perceive the Doctor as he frequently dashes around, affecting the course of history.
-Moffat suggests that people on other worlds might not look at him as kindly as his friends (or the viewers) do: an idea that he’ll explore in depth in the next season, when the Doctor’s showboating lifestyle starts to have consequences.
+In “The Pandorica Opens”, danger advances on the Doctor and his friends from two different sides, which is a problem that they’re completely unprepared for.
+One of the biggest recurring themes in the Matt Smith era is perception: how something lethal can seem deceptively inviting or how something relatively benevolent can seem absolutely terrifying when you look at it from another point of view.
+The legend surrounding the star whale (humanity’s secret savior) in “The Beast Below” was an excellent example of that earlier this season.
+In the Series 5 finale, we get some insight into how the rest of the universe might perceive the Doctor as he frequently dashes around, affecting the course of history – making tidal waves.
+Moffat suggests that people on other worlds might not look at the rebel time lord as kindly as his friends (or the viewers) do: an idea that he’ll explore in depth in the next season, when the Doctor’s showboating lifestyle starts to have consequences for him.

-Murray Gold’s score is epic, whimsical and enchanting throughout this two-parter as Moffat’s dark fairy tale approach to Doctor Who reaches its conclusion (in fact, it has nearly an entire disc worth of space devoted to it on the Series 5 soundtrack).
+Murray Gold’s score is epic, whimsical and enchanting throughout this two-parter as Steven Moffat’s dark fairy tale approach to Doctor Who reaches its conclusion.
 Some notable highlights include “Beneath Stonehenge“, a darkly foreboding suite of various monster themes Murray has created over the years; “The Pandorica“, a sinister, apocalyptic motif that accompanies this story’s titular mystery box; “Words Wins Wars“, the most bold and noble riff on “I Am The Doctor” that’s been penned so far; “The Life And Death Of Amy Pond“, a tragic, melancholy reprise of “Amy’s Theme” that rises to a stunning climax as Amy dies and the universe dies with her; “The Patient Centurion“, Rory’s warm, thoughtful and loving musical identity; and “The Sad Man With A Box“, a somber reprise of the Eleventh Doctor’s secondary theme that builds to a soaring crescendo when he makes his big, heroic sacrifice in the second episode.

 As a season finale, “The Pandorica Opens / The Big Bang” is a stellar tour-de-force with a complex, emotionally satisfying storyline, numerous character-defining moments for the Eleventh Doctor, and loads of great character development for his two closest companions – it’s everything I could hope for as a conclusion to Series 5.